celo-org/docs/docs/getting-started/mainnet/running-a-full-node-in-mainnet.md

 :::

 Full nodes play a special purpose in the Celo ecosystem, acting as a bridge between the mobile wallets \(running as light clients\) and the validator nodes.
-To make sure that full nodes are rewarded for this service, the Celo protocol includes [full node incentives](/celo-codebase/protocol/transactions/full-node-incentives.md).

 When a light client sends transactions, they may include a gateway fee to be paid to the node that gossips transactions to the other full nodes and validators.